The men and women who make us one of the top ‘military friendly’ schools in the U.S.

 Pethan says “military friendly” starts with one person — current Campbell President Jerry Wallace.

-“He embraces the relationship this school has with Fort Bragg,” Pethan says.
+“He embraces the relationship this school has with Fort Liberty,” Pethan says.
 “He understands the importance of the student veteran population of this university and our satellite programs.
 He understands that if we are a military friendly organization, veterans will flock here.
 And they do.
 It all starts with the front office and the senior leadership of this school.
 Their support and the way they’ve embraced the military has made this program what it is today.”

 A big part of what makes Campbell’s ROTC program a success is the students.
 Campbell Magazine profiled five of Campbell’s cadets this spring — from young, fresh-out-of-high school students to seasoned war veterans.
 Their stories are as diverse as the program itself.